Four-state area: Media

-The Fort Smith market covers the counties in northwest Arkansas; however, the NBC affiliate for that market, KNWA-TV, is licensed to Rogers, while a translator for ABC affiliate KHBS and one of the stations of the Arkansas PBS member network, KAFT, are in Fayetteville.
+CBS), and KAFT, one of the stations of the Arkansas PBS member network.
 The majority of the households in the market are served by stations in the Tulsa, Oklahoma metropolitan area, including KOTV (CBS), KTUL (ABC), KJRH-TV (NBC), and KOKI-TV (Fox).

 Education

-There are several universities located in the four states.
-Missouri Southern State University and Missouri State University are located in Joplin and Springfield respectively.
+There are several universities in the four states.
+Missouri State University, Ozarks Technical Community College, Drury, and Evangel are all located in Springfield, Missouri.
+Missouri Southern State University is located in Joplin.
 Pittsburg State University is located in Pittsburg.
 Coffeyville Community College is located in Coffeyville.
 Northeastern Oklahoma A&M College is located in Miami.
 The University of Tulsa and Oral Roberts University are located in Tulsa.
 The University of Arkansas is located in Fayetteville, Arkansas.

 Naming

 Industries use the term to describe the region as a whole – businesses often name themselves Four State __ to attempt to describe the area they wish to serve.
 Interstates 44, 49, 540 and US Highways 60, 62, 69, 71, 166, 169, 400, and 412 serve the area.
 The historic Route 66 also runs through the region.